JeanCarletta/HeatHack-Tech-Guide/making-monitors.md

 # Making thermal monitors yourself

 We are working on instructions for making our thermal monitors.
-Here are some pictures that will be sufficient for some solderers to assemble the hardware:
+Here are some pictures for the v3 monitor that will be sufficient for some solderers to assemble the hardware.

 ```{image} /images/making/inside-of-battery-box.jpg
 :alt: sensor unit